Logarithmic Potentials and Quasiconformal Flows on the Heisenberg Group: Quasiconformal Mappings of

-Consequently, a quasiconformal mapping is weakly contact, in that it is contact almost everywhere.
+If $ f : \mH \to \mH $ is $\cP$-differentiable at $ p \in \mH $ then it is contact at $p$.
+A quasiconformal mapping is weakly contact in that it is contact almost everywhere.
 This is a prerequisite for a mapping to act in a constrained manner with respect to the Heisenberg geometry.
-Suppose a mapping $ f : \mH \to \mH $ is differentiable at a point $ p $, in the Euclidean sense, and contact at that point.
+Suppose a mapping $ f : \mH \to \mH $ is differentiable at a point $ p $ in the Euclidean sense and contact at that point.
 Then the Euclidean differential $ Df $ maps $ \text{H}_p \mH $ (the horizontal layer at $ p $) to $ \text{H}_{f(p)} \mH $.
-Actually, if $ f $ is $ \cP $-differentiable at $ p $, then the restriction of $ f $ to $ p \exp \left[ \text{span} ( X_0 , Y_0 ) \right] $ is differentiable in the Euclidean sense at $p$, and this derivative is given by $ h f_* $ restricted to the horizontal layer of $ \mathfrak h $.
-The matrix of this restriction is given by $ D_H f $.
+On the other hand, if $ f $ is $ \cP $-differentiable at $ p $, then the restriction of $ f $ to $ p \exp \left[ \text{span} ( X_0 , Y_0 ) \right] $ is differentiable in the Euclidean sense at $p$.
+This latter derivative is given by $ h f_* $ restricted to the horizontal layer of $ \mathfrak h $.
+The matrix of this restriction (with regard to the appropriate bases) is given by $ D_H f $.
 We will discuss the Sobolev regularity of quasiconformal mappings briefly in Section \ref{sec:qcf}.

+We define a conformal mapping to be a $1$-quasiconformal mapping (here as elsewhere we consider only mappings defined on all of $\mH$).
+It turns out that these are $C^\infty$-smooth and equal to a M\"{o}bius-like mapping (in that they are a composition of a finite number of left-translations, dilations, and rotations about the vertical axis) though we do not require this result.

+The following lemma is well known (which is not to say the argument is brief).